Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development: Abstract

 \section{Abstract}

 Topological defects determine the collective properties of anisotropic materials.
-How their configurations are controlled is not well understood however, especially in 3D, where bulk–surface coupling can render the geometry of confining boundaries relevant.
-This is particularly important in living matter, where 2D topological defects have been linked to essential biological functions, whereas the role of 3D defects is unclear.
-Motivated by multicellular systems interacting with extracellular boundaries, we consider a polar fluid confined within curved boundaries imposing weak surface anchoring.
-We report a novel charge-preserving transition between different defect configurations, controlled by the boundary shape, and invariant to changes in the material parameters.
-We test if this geometry-driven transition occurs in confined multicellular systems and investigate the biological role of 3D polar defects in the mouse epiblast---an embryonic tissue consisting of apico-basally polarized cells.
-We find that fluid-filled lumina---structures essential for subsequent embryonic development---tend to form near defect positions of polar fluids in embryo-like confinement geometries.
-Moreover, by experimentally perturbing embryo shape beyond the transition point, we trigger the formation of additional lumen nucleation sites at the predicted position.
-Thus, our work reveals how boundary geometry controls polar defects, and how embryos use this mechanism for shape-dependent lumen formation.
-Because this defect control principle is independent of specific material properties, we expect it to apply universally to systems with orientational order.
+How their configurations are controlled is not well understood however, especially in 3D.
+In living matter moreover, 2D defects have been linked to biological functions, but the role of 3D polar defects is unclear.
+Combining computational and experimental approaches, we investigate how confinement geometry controls surface-aligned polar fluids, and what biological role 3D polar defects play in tissues interacting with extracellular boundaries.
+We discover a charge-preserving transition between 3D defect configurations driven by boundary geometry and independent of material parameters, and show that defect positions predict the locations where fluid-filled lumina---structures essential for development---form within the confined polar tissue of the mouse embryo.
+Experimentally perturbing embryo shape beyond the transition point, we moreover create additional lumina at predicted defect locations.
+Our work reveals how boundary geometry controls polar defects, and how embryos use this mechanism for shape-dependent lumen formation.
+We expect this defect control principle to apply broadly to systems with orientational order.